Torpedo2648/PSAlign/README.md

-<strong>Note:</strong> The ownership of this project has been transferred from GitHub user [Torpedo2648](https://github.com/Torpedo2648) to the GitHub organization [M-E-AGI-Lab](https://github.com/M-E-AGI-Lab).
+<strong>Note:</strong> The ownership of this project has been transferred from [Torpedo2648](https://github.com/Torpedo2648) to organization [M-E-AGI-Lab](https://github.com/M-E-AGI-Lab).
 Please update your links and references accordingly.

 ---